The Coalition for Children

 • Talking about what we are thankful for and reflecting on our day is a great way to appreciate things and people around us.
 By incorporating both the rose and thorn it identifies both emotions of happy and sad/mad and acknowledges feelings.

-• Never to early to start talking with baby or toddler about this and showing gratitude and thanks to those around us.
+• It's never too early to start talking with baby or toddler about this and showing gratitude and thanks to those around us.

 • Listen to "Thankful" by The Juicebox Jukebox (on YouTube or Spotify)